mapnik/mapnik-reference/README.md

 of a parser, so they will increment the major version of this repository in [semver style](http://semver.org/).

-The directories in this repository correspond to
+The directories in this repository directly correspond to released versions of Mapnik and the next targeted release of Mapnik.
+The latest reference, usually targeted toward a pre-release, is copied into `/latest` for convenience.

 ## Using